prekogdevs/prekogdevs/README.md

-### Hi there 👋!
-I'm Gergely
+# Hi there, my name is Gergely. 👋

+### A few information about me

-🔭 I’m currently working on Lightweight, which is a calorie tracking application.
-I'm using this project to learn about Android development and related technologies.
+- 🔭 I’m currently working on Lightweight, which is my pet project, it is a calorie tracking application for Android.
+- 🌱 I’m currently learning Android development in my free time.
+I'm trying to learn the most recent technologies so I can be up-to-date.
+- 👯 I’m looking to collaborate on Android projects.
+- 🤔 I’m looking for help with Android development.
+- 😄 Pronouns: He/Him.
+- ⚡ Fun fact: Handstand is hard to learn.